 On March 6, 2020 and updated on December 18, 2020, the university instituted an interim policy governing university-related travel and provided updated guidance for all international and domestic travel.
 This interim policy will be reviewed again for six months.

 All non-essential domestic and international travel will be suspended, effective Monday, March 16 and until further notice.

 - Essential travel must be registered with UC Away.
 Travel booked through UC Connexxus are automatically registered with UC Away.
 However, travel booked through other means (e.g., Expedia or directly through an airline’s website) will need to be manually registered with UC Away.

-- We strongly advise students to refrain from personal, non-essential travel (both domestic and international) during spring break.
+- We strongly advise students to refrain from personal, non-essential travel (both domestic and international) during breaks.
 UCR recommends all domestic personal travel be registered with UC Away.

 Outbound Travel Plans

 - Essential University-related international travel must be registered with UC Away.
 If you are traveling for university-related business, please consider whether you can participate remotely (e.g., via online platforms or teleconference) or delay travel to a later date.

 - All essential university-related international travel must request and receive advance written approval from the immediate supervisor, cognizant Vice Chancellor or Dean, and the Provost and Executive Vice Chancellor.
 Please complete and follow the instructions on the University-Related Travel Pre-Approval Form to expedite the approval process.